 Cultus Artem was established in 2015 by Holly Tupper.
-The brand is artist-driven and exists in independence with the freedom to focus on artistry, the preservation of hand craftsmanship, and considered production quantities.
+The brand is artist-driven and exists independently with the freedom to focus on artistry, the preservation of handcraftsmanship, and carefully considered production quantities.

 We utilize in-house production processes with a commitment to eschews today’s predilections for mass production and disposable possessions.

 Our collections are borne of pure materials to provide an experience of unhurried beauty and purposeful quality.

 Our guiding principle is slow beauty: there are many benefits to resisting the feverish pacing of many modern beauty brands.
 This practice reduces waste at every level created by the machine that churns out low-value product.

 In-house waste mitigation: we apply deliberate care in the making of our product.
 Many industries are segmented, resulting in the need to transport components repeatedly from one facility to another with large amounts of waste created and little accountability.
 By integrating more levels of the design, development and production processes, we control our use of materials with the same deliberate care.